saphemmy/Microservice-Kubernetes/README.md

 - `kubectl get po`
 - `kubectl get pods`
 - `kubectl get po --show-labels`
+### Filtering by release
-- `kubectl get po --show-labels -1 release=0` - Filtering by release
+- `kubectl get po --show-labels -1 release=0` -

+### NOTE:
+- In a Cluster each of the Nodes would have been given a security group
+- Security Group: is really a firewall.
+It's Configuration in AWS for any EC2 Instance I can limit the incoming traffic that Node to a specified range of port.